When Composite Likelihood Meets Stochastic Approximation: Theoretical Results

 Regime 3 describes an intermediate setting between the previous two.
-Since $T_n$ and $n$ grow at the same rate, i.e. $T_n=\Theta(n)$, it holds that $0<\alpha <1$ and the asymptotic covariance matrix around ${\bm{\theta}}^*$ compounds for both the optimization error and the sampling variability of the data.
-Note that it is difficult to assess whether $\bar{\bm{\theta}}_\mathcal{P}$ is obtained strictly under Regime 1 or Regime 2, so that Regime 3 is the most recommendable choice in practice since it accounts for both the sources of variability.
+Since $T_n$ and $n$ grow at the same rate, i.e., $T_n=\Theta(n)$, it holds that $0<\alpha <1$ and the asymptotic covariance matrix around ${\bm{\theta}}^*$ compounds for both the optimization error and the sampling variability of the data.
+As it is difficult to assess whether $\bar{\bm{\theta}}_\mathcal{P}$ is obtained strictly under Regime 1 or Regime 2, it is always recommended to use Regime 3.

 Hence, according to the divergent behavior of $n/(T_n+n)$, Theorem~\ref{th:main} highlights which variability component can be neglected and which can not when quantifying the uncertainty around stochastic estimates.
-To our knowledge, this is a novel contribution to understanding the asymptotic behavior of estimates obtained by the stochastic optimization of $c\ell_n(\bm{\theta})$.
-Furthermore, note that Theorem~\ref{th:main} holds for whatever choice of $\mathcal{P}$ satisfying Assumption~\ref{ass:W}, hence it does not limit to the examples provided in this paper.
-However, it is interesting to comprehend how the distribution of $\bm{W}$ affects the optimization noise.
-In this regard, Corollary~\ref{cor:comp} outlines the effects of choosing $\mathcal{P}$ according to Definitions \ref{def:simple:w}, \ref{def:be:w} and \ref{def:hyper:w}.